 An online copy of me lied to the world that NATO troops are being withdrawn from my home country.
 My credentials were used as a vehicle to disseminate a forged letter by the head of the Alliance, Jens Stoltenberg, claiming NATO is withdrawing due to COVID-19.
 Months later, online remnants of the attack remain unscathed.

-Late in the evening on April 21 of this year, just as I was coming home after a much needed quarantine stroll, my phone rang.
+One late April evening two years ago, just as I was coming home after a much needed quarantine stroll, my phone rang.
 “Your identity was used in an information attack,” a representative of the military communications department informed me calmly.

 The representative told me that someone had used an email address bearing my name to send copies of a fake letter that was full of falsehoods.
 Additionally, someone had set up a Blogspot account in my name to spread these falsehoods.
 Not only did the mysterious perpetrator or perpetrators use my name for the blog, but it linked to real articles I’ve actually written in order to make the blog look more plausible.

 The attackers had also uploaded a fake video of a breaking news story about NATO withdrawing from the Baltics on YouTube and Liveleak with links to “my” blog.
 A number of articles appeared in English media outlets that I’d never heard of.
 “Nothing to worry about, these things happen,” the voice explained.